yetiyeti-prog/dropwizard-db-sharding-bundle/README.md

  * A dao used to work with entities related to a parent shard.
 The parent may or maynot be physically present.
  * A murmur 128 hash of the string parent key is used to route the save and retrieve calls from the proper shard.

+### LookupDao
+ * A dao to save and retrieve top level entities in the system.
+ * Entity persisted using LookupDao needs to have exactly one field annotated with @LookupKey.
+This field will be used as sharding key and hashed to right shard by same logic explained above.

+###CacheableLookupDao
+ * A read-through/write-through wrapper over LookupDao.
+ * It has a simple cache interface ```LookupCache``` with essential methods.
+ * Any custom cache implementation can be used to implement this cache and initialize ```CacheableLookupDao``` eg. Caffeine/Guava cache.

+###CacheableRelationalDao
+ * A read-through/write-through wrapper over RelationalDao.
+ * It has a simple cache interface ```RelationalCache``` with more methods compared to LookupCache.
+ * Any custom cache implementation can be used to implement this cache and initialize ```CacheableRelationalDao``` eg. Caffeine/Guava cache.

+###FAQs about DAOs
+##If both RelationalDao and LookupDao use same logic of sharding based on a key, what is the difference between these two DAOs?
+When to use which one?
+This can be slightly confusing to a beginner!
+RelationalDao is right choice for all entities that can be seen as children of same parent.
+While LookupDao is right choice for an entity that doesn't seem to have parent-child relationship or sibling relationship with any other entity.

+Example - If merchant is considered as parent entity, all entities such as merchant payment options, merchant attributes, merchant preference info can be treated as children of this parent entity and persisted using a RelationalDao.
+Using a relational dao indicates that these entities are related and should be colocated on same shard to enable join/subselect queries etc.

+But, another entity such as Agent table, which keeps info of agents who work on acquiring or helping multiple merchants, and are not related to any other entity in merchant database, may use a LookupDao, since it is a TOP-LEVEL entity in the system.

 ####
 ##What is the concept of parent key in RelationalDao?
 One of the main requirements of sharding relational data is to colocate data for entities that might be